Rauno Sappinen: Loan to Den Bosch

 On 13 August 2018, Sappinen joined Dutch club Den Bosch on loan until the end of the season.
 He made his debut in the Eerste Divisie on 17 August 2018, and scored the winning goal in a 2–1 away victory over Volendam.

 Loan to Domžale

 On 14 August 2019, Sappinen penned a three-year loan deal with Slovenian club Domžale.

 Return to Flora

 On 6 July 2021, Sappinen scored both goals in Flora's win over Hibernians in the first leg of their UEFA Champions League first qualifying round match.
 He would score again in the second leg a week later as Flora won 5–0 on aggregate and progressed to the second qualifying round for just the third time in club history.

-Piast Gliwice
+Poland

 On 22 December 2021, Sappinen signed a three-and-a-half-year contract with Polish Ekstraklasa club Piast Gliwice, effective from 1 February 2022.

 On 24 January 2023, Sappinen joined Stal Mielec on loan until the end of the season with an option to buy.

+Hapoel Jerusalem

+In July 2023, Sappinen signed a one-year contract with Hapoel Jerusalem with an option for a two-year extension.
+Already on 19 August in a derby game against Beitar in the League Cup, Sappinen got a serious injury that meant his season was over.
+On 8 September 2023, his contract was terminated by mutual consent.